Gift of Life Marrow Registry: Background

-Collection of Stem Cells
+Collection of stem cells

-Peripheral Blood Stem Cells (PBSC): It is possible to collect stem cells from the peripheral blood rather than the bone marrow.
+Peripheral blood stem cells: It is possible to collect stem cells from the peripheral blood rather than the bone marrow.
 In order to collect a sufficient quantity of stem cells, injections of a medication called filgrastim must be administered.
 This mobilizes stem cells to travel from the bone marrow into the circulating blood.
 The stem cells are collected through a procedure called apheresis, the same process used to collect several other types of blood components.
 A cell separating machine filters out the stem cells, which can then be infused into the recipient.
-Today, PBSC is requested approximately 90 percent of the time.
+Today, peripheral blood stem cells are requested approximately 90 percent of the time.

 Bone Marrow: Marrow is found in the hollow cavities of the body's large bones.
 Donation involves withdrawing 2-3 percent of the donor's total marrow from the iliac crest of the hip, posterior aspect of the donor's pelvic bone.
 There is no cutting or stitching.
 The procedure involves a needle aspiration, performed using an anesthetic.
 Typically, the donor enters a medical center’s outpatient facility in the morning and goes home in the afternoon.
 Today, bone marrow is requested approximately 10 percent of the time.

 There are clinical reasons why one cellular source may be more beneficial for the patient over the other.
 The transplant physician requests one source based on the patient's circumstances.
 If a donor declines to donate via one method, the transplant center may or may not be able to accept the other, based on the clinical needs of the patient.